-The Eastern Shore Community College Foundation funds five (5) \$500 scholarships for full- or part-time ESCC/TCC Cooperative Nursing or Practical Nursing students.
+The Eastern Shore Community College Foundation funds five (5) \$500 scholarships for full- or part-time Practical Nursing students or Medical Assisting students.
 Three have financial need as the primary criteria; two are based solely on academic merit.
 Candidates must maintain a 2.00 grade point average.